 Biliary atresia is a rare gastrointestinal disorder characterized by destruction or absence of all or a portion of the bile duct system.
 The bile duct is a series of tubes that allow the passage of bile from the liver into the gall bladder and, eventually, the small intestine.
 In patients with biliary atresia, absence or destruction of the bile ducts results in the abnormal accumulation of bile in the liver.
 Affected infants may have yellowing of the skin and whites of the eyes (jaundice) and scarring of the liver (cirrhosis).
-Additional symptoms may include itching, abnormal enlargement of the liver (hepatomegaly), pale, gray stools, and a swollen stomach.
+Additional symptoms may include itching, enlargement of the liver (hepatomegaly), pale, gray stools, and a swollen stomach.
 In some cases, additional abnormalities may be present, including heart defects and kidney and spleen malformations.
 The exact cause of biliary atresia is unknown.
 (For more information on this disorder, choose "biliary atresia" as your search term in the Rare Disease Database.)

-Metabolic disorders are a group of disorders in which certain enzymes required to "metabolize" or breakdown various substances in the body (e.g., carbohydrates, proteins, fats) are missing or reduced.
+Metabolic liver diseases are a group of disorders in which certain enzymes required to "metabolize" or breakdown various substances in the body (e.g., carbohydrates, proteins, fats) are missing or reduced.
 Certain of these enzymes are crucial in the production of energy.
-Absence or deficiency of critical enzymes causes substances to build up in the body potentially damaging various organs A variety of metabolic diseases are associated with liver dysfunction similar to that found in idiopathic neonatal hepatitis.
+Absence or deficiency of critical enzymes causes substances to build up in the body potentially damaging various organs.
+A variety of metabolic diseases are associated with liver dysfunction similar to that found in idiopathic neonatal hepatitis.
 These disorders include alpha-1-antitrypsin deficiency, cystic fibrosis, fatty acid oxidation disorders, galactosemia, tyrosinemia, Zellweger syndrome, hereditary fructose intolerance and bile acid synthesis defects.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

 Neonatal hepatitis may result from a variety of different viral infections that are present at birth (congenital viral infections).
-Such infections include cytomegalovirus infection, the hepatitis viruses, enteroviruses, and rubella (measles).
+Such infections include cytomegalovirus infection, the herpes viruses, enteroviruses, and rubella (measles).
 Certain nonviral infections can cause neonatal hepatitis including congenital syphilis and toxoplasmosis.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

 Certain rare genetic disorders may affect the liver and causes symptoms similar to idiopathic neonatal hepatitis.
 These disorders include Alagille syndrome, progressive familial intrahepatic cholestasis (PFIC) subtypes, and benign recurrent intrahepatic cholestasis (BRIC).
 Alagille syndrome is a genetic liver disorder characterized by insufficient passage of bile due to a lower than normal number of bile ducts inside the liver.
 PFIC is a group of rare genetic disorders that affect the liver characterized by interruption or suppression of the flow of bile from the liver (cholestasis).
 In PFIC, cholestasis occurs due to defects within the liver (intrahepatic).
 BRIC is characterized by prolonged recurrent attacks of cholestasis lasting from a few weeks to several months.
 In most cases, the symptoms of BRIC last for a few weeks or months before improving.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

 Idiopathic neonatal hepatitis is a diagnosis attained by excluding other conditions.
 Tests may be conducted to rule out viral as well as metabolic diseases and other genetic causes of liver disease.
-Blood tests may reveal elevated levels of bilirubin in the blood (hyperbilirubinemia) and decreased levels of certain vitamins because of the failure to the body to proper breakdown food.
+Blood tests may reveal elevated levels of conjugated bilirubin in the blood (hyperbilirubinemia) and decreased levels of certain vitamins because of the failure to the body to proper breakdown food.

 The structure of the liver and the surrounding ducts and blood vessels can be examined by ultrasonography.
 In some cases, a liver biopsy may be necessary.
 During a biopsy, a needle and syringe are used to remove a small piece of liver tissue.
 This sample is studied under a microscope.
 A liver biopsy may be able to rule out other liver disorders such as those that affect the inside of the liver (intrahepatic disorders).